telescopeѲptics.net ▪▪▪▪ CONTENTS

 It is good to make distinction between the terms shortest-focus and optimized wavelength, since the two may and may not be the same.
 As mentioned, the former refers to the mid wavelength with the maximum longitudinal separation from the common focus of two widely separated wavelengths.
 The latter refers to the wavelength with minimized spherical aberration (since only a single wavelength can have it cancelled).
 Graphically, the former is the wavelength with paraxial focus at the largest longitudinal separation from the paraxial common focus (FIG. 67 bottom), i.e. the one at the tip of the chromatic focal shift plot.
 For the canonical F/C common focus, the shortest-focusing wavelength is approximately the e-line.
 On the other hand, optimized wavelength is the one with nearly straight longitudinal zonal plot (e-line on FIG. 67 top), regardless on its position on the chromatic focal shift plot.
 By a slight adjustment in one of the inner radii and/or separation, any wavelength can be optimized to near-zero spherical aberration.

-If, for instance, a canonical F/C common focus achromat is overcorrected in the e-line - i.e. having it banding to the right on the longitudinal aberration plot - optimized wavelength is shifted toward the red end, to the wavelength which is somewhat less than 1/4 wave undercorrected (inversely proportional to the wavelength) when the e-line is, as it should be, the one with the minimum spherical aberration, while the error of overcorrection is added (again, at a somewhat larger scale, increasing in proportion to the wavelength) toward the blue/violet end.
+If, for instance, the canonical F/C common focus achromat is overcorrected in the e-line - i.e. has this line curving to the right on the longitudinal aberration plot - optimized wavelength is shifted toward the red end, to the wavelength which is somewhat less than 1/4 wave undercorrected (inversely proportional to the wavelength) when the e-line is, as it should be, the one with the minimum spherical aberration, while the error of overcorrection is added (again, at a somewhat larger scale, increasing in proportion to the wavelength) toward the blue/violet end.

-This directly implies that the only inherent error in an achromat is spherical aberration (spherochromatism), which varies with the wavelength; defocus error is only relative to any given wavelength, and for any specific wavelength can be cancelled by refocusing.
+This directly implies that for all but one wavelength, there is an inherent axial error in an achromat, and that is spherical aberration (spherochromatism), increasing away from the optimized wavelength; at any wavelength, defocus error exists only relative to some other wavelength, and can be cancelled by refocusing.

 Δf = - (3.348732 - 4.5799n1 + 2.230453n2)f (46.1)

-Substituting indici for the e-line (n1=1.51872, n2=1.61685 for BK7/F3 doublet) in the above relation gives Δƒ=-0.000546ƒ, or -ƒ/1832 as the separation between the green (e-line) and red/blue focus (the minus sign indicating that the latter is farther away from the objective).
-When measured from d-line focus, which is closer to the common F/C focus, secondary spectrum is slightly better than ƒ/2000; the difference is, of course, only numerical, since the level of chromatic correction doesn't change.
+Substituting indici for the e-line (n1=1.51872, n2=1.61685 for BK7/F3 doublet) in the above relation gives Δf=-0.000546f, or -f/1832 as the separation between the green (e-line) and red/blue focus (the minus sign indicating that the latter is farther away from the objective).
+When measured from d-line focus, which is closer to the common F/C focus, secondary spectrum is slightly better than f/2000; the difference is, of course, only numerical, since the level of chromatic correction doesn't change.

 Alternately, since the plot of chromatic defocus vs. shortest-focus wavelength within the visual range (0.4-0.7μm) nearly conforms to a parabola, nearly identical in shape and coordinates for the common achromat glass pairs, secondary spectrum in this range, as the defocus relative to the focus of the wavelength's that has the shortest focus (tip of the parabola), can be closely approximated by a parabolic formula of the form: